 Freewheel:-The Freewheel is a new type of bike hub that replaces the traditional cassette.
 It is designed to be more durable, lighter weight, and easier to maintain than a cassette.
 And because it doesn’t have any gears or cogs, it’s also quieter and smoother-running.
-It’s also called a freehub because there’s no need to pedal backwards before changing gears like other bikes with derailleur systems.
-This means that riders can change gears without pedaling backwards or even stopping at all!
+It’s also called a freehub because there’s no need to pedal backward before changing gears like other bikes with derailleur systems.
+This means that riders can change gears without pedaling backward or even stopping at all!

 If you’re looking for an upgrade on your current bike – or want something different – then give the Freewheel a try.

-Cassette:-The cassette is a type of bicycle hub gear that consists of two or three sprockets and an enclosed chain.
+Cassette:- The cassette is a type of bicycle hub gear that consists of two or three sprockets and an enclosed chain.
 It’s been around for over 100 years and was initially designed to be more durable than the freewheel.
 But with advances in technology, we now know that this isn’t always true.

 Freewheel:-The Freewheel is a lightweight wheel made up of aluminium that’s easy to install on any bike frame with quick-release axles.
 It also has an integrated hub gear system that makes it easier to pedal up hills or go faster when needed.

-Cassette:-The cassette can be installed on any bike frame but doesn’t have the same gearing options as the freewheel does.
+Cassette:- The cassette can be installed on any bike frame but doesn’t have the same gearing options as the freewheel does.
 It’s also heavier than a freewheel because it includes gears in its design, whereas the freewheel doesn’t need them since it has an integrated hub gear system built-in.

 Freewheel:-If you’re looking for durability in your bike, then Freewheel will be your best bet!
 With its high-quality materials and construction methods, this type of hub offers superior performance over time.

 Cassette:-The cassette requires more maintenance than the freewheel as it contains moving parts like cogs and chains; therefore, it tends to be less durable than Freewheel.